saleor/saleor.io-learn/cli/abandoned-checkouts.md

+---
+pos: 3
-# Building Abandoned Carts App using Saleor CLI
+title: Building a Saleor App for Abandoned Carts
+description:
+prev:
+  path: /cli/creating-apps/
+---

 By now, you know how to install the template App into Saleor Cloud.
 Now, you are ready to build its new features.
 This guide will show you a rather simple workflow of building new functionality for your App.
 Yet, it is a good starting point for developing more complex things.